 Cheap Great Barrier Reef Island tour.
 A great escape for the whole family awaits you on Fitzroy Island.
 Located 45 minutes boat ride from Cairns, Fitzroy Island is a continental Island, covered in pristine rainforest and is large enough to be able to escape the crowds.
 Just a 45 minute fast boat ride from Cairns, you will be snorkelling and diving around the island in no time.
-Cheap snorkel packages or upgrade to Glass Bottom Boat Coral Viewing tour, lunch, or Sea Kayaking.
-Cairns best value cheap island tour for backpackers or families on a budget.
+Cheap snorkel packages or upgrade to Glass Bottom Boat Coral Viewing tour, lunch.
+Cairns best value cheap island tour for nature lovers, backpackers or families.

 Cairns Reef Trip | 20 Guests | Sailing Dive & Snorkel Tour | Outer Great Barrier Reef | SV-RD